 Analyzing your company's external environment is a critical step in preparing a strategic plan.
 This is a complex task because it involves collecting a variety of data to get an accurate picture of the situation.
 Based on this analysis, the company can then make sound decisions to further its growth.

-"The analysis of the external environment is often neglected because many entrepreneurs feel they know everything about their sector, but they generally don't have the data that shows them exactly where they stand in relation to others and how the market is changing," says Lucie Chouinard, Senior Business Advisor and Strategic Planning Solution Lead, BDC Advisory Services.
+Unfortunately, this stage of strategic planning is often neglected because many entrepreneurs feel they know everything about their sector.
+However, you may not have the data that would show you exactly where you stand in relation to others and how the market is changing.

 1. Identify the latest trends

 To get a good idea of the latest market trends, several approaches can be used.
 First, information can be searched in online databases, including government, industry, Canadian and U.S., databases.Let's take the example of a door and window company.
 To identify market trends, you have to start by assessing changes in the construction industry.
 Once you have determined its growth and identified the major trends, more research is needed to understand the market developments relating more specifically to the window and door industry.

 - new market entries

 - key success factors